skyrpex/cloudy/README.md

 topic.grantPublish(publishMessage);
 ```

-## Explanation

-The `cloudy.aws_lambda.Function` is a CDK Lambda Function construct that uses [Pulumi's Function Serialization](https://www.pulumi.com/docs/intro/concepts/function-serialization/) to generate the asset code for the lambda.

-The important part of the implementation lives in [`packages/cdk/src/aws-lambda/code-from-function.ts`](packages/cdk/src/aws-lambda/code-from-function.ts).
-It calls `pulumi.runtime.serializeFunction` to generate the serialized function code, while gathering all the CloudFormation tokens that are accessed (such as queue URLs, queue ARNs, table names, etc.).
-The CloudFormation tokens are then replaced by environment variables.

-The [`packages/cdk/src/aws-lambda/function.ts`](packages/cdk/src/aws-lambda/function.ts) is just a copy&paste of the original `cdk.aws_lambda.Function` that resolves the asset code asynchronously.
-This is necessary due to `pulumi.runtime.serializeFunction` being an async function.
-It would be great if the original construct just allowed us to pass a `Promise<cdk.aws_lambda.AssetCode>` instead.

 ## Further improvements

 The idea of this project is to leverage the [TypeScript](https://www.typescriptlang.org/) typing system and provide type-enhanced CDK constructs such as `cloudy.aws_sns.Topic`, `cloudy.aws_sqs.Queue`, `cloudy.aws_dynamodb.Table`, etc. as well as type-enhanced [AWS SDK v3](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/index.html) client.
 In conjunction, it would allow a supreme developer experience.